Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

    :alt: Cumulative number of records by source
    :align: center

-   Figure 1.
    The growth in the number of sites and records over time (note sites without a valid date not included in plot)

 A statistical summary of the dataset is provided in Table 2.